 Each weekend from February until November, NASCAR races to the green flag at tracks across the United States.
 One of the largest and most popular spectator sports in the country, NASCAR’s fast-paced, close racing packs the grandstands and attracts millions to television sets and social media for 38 weekends a year.

 NASCAR and the industry’s green efforts showcased in front of millions of fans each week is a major shift in the way things were done 10, 15, 20 years ago.
-NASCAR, the racetracks, teams, drivers and industry partners alike are leading a charge in sustainability and doing business in an environmentally friendly manner.
+NASCAR, the racetracks, teams, drivers and industry partners alike are working hard to lead a charge in environmental sustainability and doing business in the most environmentally friendly manner possible.

 Below are examples of what NASCAR teams, drivers and tracks are doing.

 Pocono Raceway: The 3MW Pocono Solar Project introduced in 2010 has allowed the track to be powered 100 percent by solar power.
 Pocono Raceway has also undertaken a serious tree planting campaign and provided 8,000 saplings in partnership with NASCAR Green and the Arbor Day Foundation to the Flight 93 Memorial in Shanksville, Pennsylvania.
 Track president Brandon Igdalsky has set a goal to have 75 percent waste diversion by 2018, with recycling, food donation and composting playing a large role and is planning to release the first Sustainability Support in NASCAR this year.

 Michigan International Speedway: Track president Roger Curtis has made a commitment to make MIS the ‘greenest track in NASCAR.’
 The speedway has worked to reduce overall energy consumption, while providing an example for fans and fellow businesses alike.
 MIS was named the 2015 Consumers Energy Green Generation Customer of the Year.